joshuadavidthomas/django-bird/README.md

 ## Getting Started

 django-bird is a library for creating reusable components in Django.
-Here's how to create a simple `button` component.
+Let's create a simple button component to show the basics of how to use the library.

 Create a new directory named `bird` in your project's main templates directory.
 This will be the primary location for your components.